robertmaldon/cc_dashboard/README.md

 cc_dashboard will combine the build status of projects from multiple CruiseControl servers (actually, from any Continuous Integration server that exposes build status information using the "cctray xml format" - see below) on to a single "dashboard" web page.

-cc_dashboard is a Rails application.
-It has been tested against Rails 2.1 and Rails 2.3.5, but because it is very, very simple it should run under earlier and later versions of Rails.
+cc_dashboard is a Rails 3.2 application.
+It has been tested against Ruby 1.9.3, but because it is very, very simple it should run under earlier versions of 1.9.
+(Rails 3.1 dropped support for Ruby 1.8.7.)

 # Why cc_dashboard?